Bizkochito/SL_data_perception/README.md

 ## Results with Streamlit

-We've employed Streamlit to dynamically present the results.
-Streamlit offers an interactive way to visualize the findings, allowing users to sift through the data seamlessly.
+We've employed Streamlit for interactive visualization of the results, offering users an intuitive way to explore the findings.

 ## Team